Kinetic energy

 Kinetic energy refers to the energy possessed by an object due to its motion.
 It is defined as the work required to accelerate an object of a certain mass from rest to its current velocity.
 The amount of kinetic energy an object has is directly proportional to both its mass and the square of its velocity.
 This means that an increase in either the mass or velocity of an object will result in a corresponding increase in its kinetic energy.
 For instance, a speeding car with a heavier mass will possess more kinetic energy than a lighter car traveling at the same velocity.

 Kinetic energy demonstrates the principle of energy transfer.
 When a moving object collides with a stationary one, some or all of its kinetic energy can be transferred to the stationary object, causing it to move.
 This transfer of energy showcases the ability of kinetic energy to be passed from one object to another.
-Additionally, kinetic energy can undergo transformations or be converted into other forms of energy.
+Kinetic energy can undergo transformations or be converted into other forms of energy.
 For instance, when a moving object encounters friction, the kinetic energy is converted into heat energy, causing the object to slow down.
 Similarly, in the case of a swinging pendulum, the kinetic energy of the pendulum bob is converted into potential energy at the highest point of its swing.

 Examples